 The Order of the Visitation of the Blessed Virgin Mary, founded in 1610 by St. Francis de Sales and St. Jane Frances de Chantal.
-It was established for women who wished a contemplative life but under less austere conditions than those of the older orders, stressing humilyt, gentleness, and sisterly charity.
-Originally under simple vows, they became a religious order with strict enclosure in 1618, and thus were approved by Pope Paul V. Housesare relatively autonomous.
-The best known Visitandine was St. Margaret Mary Alacoque, whose revelations helped to promote the modern devotion to the Sacred Heart. there are also several groups of Visitation Sisters, including a native Japanese community based in Yokohama.
+It was established for women who wished a contemplative life but under less austere conditions than those of the older orders, stressing humility, gentleness, and sisterly charity.
+Originally under simple vows, they became a religious order with strict enclosure in 1618, and thus were approved by Pope Paul V. Houses are relatively autonomous.
+The best known Visitandine was St. Margaret Mary Alacoque, whose revelations helped to promote the modern devotion to the Sacred Heart.
+There are also several groups of Visitation Sisters, including a native Japanese community based in Yokohama.